GriffinG1/.bot/README.md

 # Goku
-A Discord server bot by LyricLy.
+A Discord server bot by @Lyricly and @GriffinG1 .
 Designed heavily around the Nintendo Homebrew Idiot Log Discord.

 Although it is open source, this bot is not really designed to be used in other setups at the moment; the source is mainly just available for those interested in how it works on the Nintendo Homebrew Idiot Log server.